 The River Forest Park District offers weekly morning and afternoon summer camp programs, allowing our residents greater flexibility in their summer planning.
 Register early, as summer camps traditionally fill up quickly.

 Morning Camps: The Park District offers four (4) morning camps geared toward your child's age and interest:

 - Tot Camp: 3-5 years of age.
-Campers must be toilet Trained.
+Campers must be toilet trained.

 - Kidz Camp: 6-10 years of age (entering 1st through 5th grade).